 The Health Informatics and Analytics program follows a progressive course sequence.
 See the current student manual for full details.
 Students admitted to the program do not need permits to take core courses.
-Students do need permits for the Internship and Capstone and for select elective courses.
+Students do need permits for the Internship and for select elective courses.
 To receive a permit for an HCIP or DSBA coded course, contact Carly Mahedy with the following information:

 - Student ID #

 The program will evolve to meet current industry needs.
 You can find current course offerings on my.uncc.edu under Banner Self-Service.
 Click here for the course descriptions or look in the Graduate School Catalog.

 Not sure which courses to take? - Academic Advisors